Skip to contents

 • If the provider does not expose an introspection endpoint, the function returns supported = FALSE, active = NA, and status = "introspection_unsupported".

 • If the endpoint responds with an HTTP error (e.g., 404/500) or the body cannot be parsed or does not include a usable active field, the function does not throw.
-It returns supported = TRUE, active = NA, and a descriptive status (for example, "http_404").
+It returns supported = TRUE, active = NA, and a descriptive status (for example, "http_404", "invalid_json", "missing_active").
 In this context, NA means "unknown" and will not break flows unless your code explicitly requires a definitive result (i.e., isTRUE(result$active)).

 • Providers vary in how they encode the RFC 7662 active field (logical, numeric, or character variants like "true"/"false", 1/0).
 These are normalized to logical TRUE/FALSE when possible; otherwise active is set to NA.